HMRC Fraud Investigations: What to Expect

 If you’ve received a letter from HMRC suggesting you are under investigation, you should next ascertain what level of enquiry is underway.
 Expect the Fraud Investigation Team to request a face to face meeting, at which it would be prudent to invite your accountant or lawyer.
 Once the investigation is concluded, you will receive a decision notice by post, or a contract settlement.

-How does HMRC Handle Civil and Criminal Investigations?
+How does HMRC Handle Civil and Criminal Investigations into Tax Fraud?

 In the majority of cases, civil investigations prioritising the recovery of lost tax are used by HMRC.
 The Legal and Compliance team have the power to impose fines and sanctions to pressure companies to either pay what is due or cease trading immediately.
 They also have the power to disqualify company directors, and name defaulters who owe more than £25,000.